elct9620/heroku-buildpacks-php-with-phalcon/README.md

-Heroku Buildpack - PHP with PhalconPHP
+[Deprecated] Heroku Buildpack - PHP with PhalconPHP
 ===

 For phalcon user on heroku, easy deploy their phalcon app.

+WARNING
+---

+This project is not work on Heroku now, please try Phalcon's Docker image and use it with Heroku Docker solution.

 Usage
 ---